EigenDev/simbi/README.md

  `mkdir build`
 2) Change directories into that build directory, i.e, `cd build`, and do: `cmake ..`
 3) Make sure the necessary files were added by running `ls`.
 Afterwards, run `make install`.<br>
 If Cmake found HIP or CUDA, `make install` builds the gpu extension.
-If it did not, it builds to cpu extension.<br>
+If it did not, it builds tothe cpu extension.<br>
 You can check which extension was built by looking in the `build/lib/` directory for either<br>
 `gpu_ext.so` or `cpu_ext.so`

 4) If you want to have both extensions after installation, do `make gpu` if you do not have the `gpu_ext.so` library <br> or do `make cpu` if you do not have the `cpu_ext.so` library.
-After those install, you should be up and running.
+After those are built, you should be up and running.
 5) To test, try running the example scripts provided.
 For example<br>
  `./examples/sod_test.py --nzones 512 --mode cpu --cfl 0.1 --bc outflow --tend 0.2`